manuel-sam/bank-customer-churn-analysis-/README.md

 ---

-##  Final Note
+---

-This project is part of my journey into data analysis.
+##  Final Thought

-I’m continuously learning, improving, and building — one project at a time.
+This project reflects my journey from just using tools to actually thinking through data problems and connecting insights to real business decisions.

 ---